Hypertension in Menopausal Women

 Decreased estrogen and testosterone levels also hinders the body’s ability to metabolize sodium, which can cause high blood pressure, medically known as hypertension.

 This is not to say that hypertension cannot be managed.
 Once diagnosed, your doctor can recommend specific lifestyle changes and medication based on your medical history.
 As a general rule, however, regular exercise, as simple as walking for 30 minutes every day; minimizing intake of salt, saturated fats, and cholesterol; and quitting smoking are advisable for lowering blood pressure, as well as promoting sound overall health.
-Of course we recommend using the FDA approved non medical device- RESPeRATE as part of lower high blood pressure.
-In fact the AHA (American Heart Association) lists RESPeRATE as the number one way to lower high blood pressure after diet and exercise.Tags:
+Of course we recommend using the FDA approved non medical device- RESPeRATE as part of your lower high blood pressure regimen.Tags:

 How to Lower Blood Pressure Fast & Naturally.